Texas Layoffs — April 2004

 Largest Layoffs

-The single largest action involved Delet ockheed Martin - White Settlement (Ft.
+The largest notice was filed by Delet ockheed Martin - White Settlement (Ft.
 Worth) at its White Settlement facility, reporting 245 affected workers.
 Lockheed Martin - White Settlement (Ft.
 Worth) followed with 245 workers.

 Trend & Outlook